 - a The Masterplan and site specific DCP for each Key Site must provide a detailed proposal for significant public benefit.
-Such public benefit will be in addition to any development contributions levied in accordance with an adopted Section 94 or Section 94A contribution plan. - b The following criteria must be satisfied prior to the granting of development consent: - i A contributions plan must apply to the land, or an appropriate Voluntary Planning Agreement has been entered into in respect to the development of the land; and - ii Any consent granted must be subject to a condition that requires developer contributions having a value no less than the public benefit value ("PB") calculated in accordance with the following formula: PB = (s.94 x PBR), where: - s.94 is the value of s.94 contributions generated, excluding any contribution for carparking; and
+Such public benefit will be in addition to any development contributions levied in accordance with an adopted Section 7.11 or Section 7.12 contribution plan. - b The following criteria must be satisfied prior to the granting of development consent: - i A contributions plan must apply to the land, or an appropriate Voluntary Planning Agreement has been entered into in respect to the development of the land; - Any consent granted must be subject to a condition that requires developer contributions having a value no less than the public benefit value ("PB") calculated in accordance with the following formula: PB = (s 94 x PBR), where:

+s.94 is the value of s 94 contributions (s.7.11) generated, excluding any contribution for car parking;